lpniuniu/bulb/README.md

 ## License

-Signals is released under an MIT license.
+Bulb is released under an MIT license.
 See the LICENSE file for more information